monome/docs/norns/help.md

 If you are not actively using the wifi nub, it's best not to keep it plugged in.
 It uses a lot of power, draining both battery and system resources.
 {: .label .label-grey}

-If you are consistently unable to connect your norns to wifi through the ['Network Connect' steps outlined here](../play/#network-connect), please perform the following steps:
+If you are consistently unable to connect your norns to wifi through the [connection steps outlined here](/docs/norns/wifi-files/#wifi-connect), please perform the following steps:

 1. Try getting very close to your wifi router.
 Bad signal can make it seem nonfunctional.